software-engineering-at-home/content/team-building/000-Learning-by-Numbers.md

 ---

-## 5 Stage Model of Learning
+## Learning by Numbers Model

-The 5 stage model is very simply:
+The model used here has five stages:

 1. Awareness
 2. Research